• Skip to primary navigation

 How to make Butter | Homemade Butter

 Homemade Butter is a handy ingredient for making ghee, sweets, cakes, savory, gravy and lot of dishes.
-Homemade Butter is made by churning the malai which we collect from boiled and ooled milk.
-How to make butter at home is explained in this post with step by step pictures and video.
+Homemade Butter is made by churning the malai / cream which we collect from boiled and cooled milk.
+Learn how to make butter at home with step by step pictures and video.

 Prep Time5 days d